jometzg/openai_behind_apim/README.md

 ![alt text](./images/ad-app-registration-summary.png "AD app registration summary")

 All of the above is also applicable to Entra ID B2C too.
+As B2C is a separate tenant, this would require a different tenant ID and an app registration inside the B2C tenant.

 ### API Management